 A posh oasis in the midst of a gritty, hard-working city.

 Originally a pasture for livestock, the park became one of five open-space areas designated by city father William Penn.
 In the 1880s, wealthy families recognized the neighborhood as a residential gold mine and began peopling the surrounding streets with elegant mansions and homes, many of which still stand.
 Rittenhouse Square’s legacy as the home of Philly’s elite remains true today, as little else can compete with views of and proximity to the stately park.

 An ideal blend of drool-worthy, upscale residences and swanky retail.

-Sophisticated patrons clad in Maison Margiela and sunglasses people-watch from chic haunts along the park like Rouge and Devon, while students and young professionals bring a dog, a bottle of wine, and a date to hang on the lawn.
-At night, scattered lights give the area a magic glow as the post-work crowd goes for cocktails at the Franklin Mortgage and Investment Co, mussels at Monk’s Café or a steak at Barclay Prime.
+Sophisticated patrons clad in Maison Margiela and sunglasses people-watch from chic haunts along with the park-like Rouge and Devon, while students and young professionals bring a dog, a bottle of wine, and a date to hang on the lawn.
+At night, scattered lights give the area a magical glow as the post-work crowd goes for cocktails at the Franklin Mortgage and Investment Co, mussels at Monk’s Café, or a steak at Barclay Prime.

 Great values can still be found among the pricier options.

 Looking west at the rising adjoining area of Fitler Square can reward those looking for prices that don’t break the bank.